-The ADE7768 detects when the current and voltage channels have a phase shift greater than 90°.
-This mechanism can detect an incorrect meter connection or the generation of negative power.
-The REVP pin output goes active high when negative power is detected and active low if positive power is detected.
+The AD71056 detects when the current and voltage channels have a phase shift greater than 90°.
+This mechanism can detect wrong connection of the meter or generation of negative power.

+The REVP pin output goes active high when negative power is detected and active low when positive power is detected.
 The REVP pin output changes state as a pulse is issued on CF.